 Ice and Milk

-Some people like whole milk in their lattes and you can also use almond milk.
+Some people like whole milk in their lattes and you can also use oat milk.

 We use Lavazza beans.
 We have tried a lot of different beans, and these are the best!